Meet the Team

 Brian's expertise includes facilitating lean and kaizen (continuous improvement) events, training and coaching, user experience, interaction design, software accessibility, open-source software platforms, content management systems, and web applications.
 Brian works with a wide variety of project teams and facilitates and coaches them towards consensus.

 When he gets a chance to put down his clipboard, Brian enjoys books, games, and the company of family and friends.

-Karin Ellis, associate consultant, has over 15 years of experience working in health and human services, specializing in mental health, addiction and homelessness.
+Karin Ellis, consultant, has over 15 years of experience working in health and human services, specializing in mental health, addiction and homelessness.
 Most recently she managed the supportive housing program at a community mental health agency and has over 12 years of experience providing clinical services and supportive housing utilizing harm-reduction principles to individuals and families experiencing homelessness, mental illness, substance use, domestic violence and chronic health conditions.
 She is also an experienced research assistant and has worked on qualitative analysis on topics including health promotion, housing-first amongst chronic alcoholics, housing prioritization thru vulnerability assessments and domestic violence and substance use amongst Native Americans.

 Find Karin on LinkedIn.